 How to Build Credit Without a Credit Card

-You can save 20% off all three bureaus at myFICO through my link.
+You can save 20% off all three bureaus at myFICO through my special offer.
 It’s always good to know where you stand so you can start improving your score.
 You also want to ensure that everything is in order and there are no errors on the credit reports.

 So to recap, you get $1000, put it in the bank.
 The bank puts a hold on it.
 They give you a check for a thousand dollars.
 This is what I want you to do with that check.
 Deposit that check into another checking account, separate from your main account.
 This new account will be solely for paying payments on that loan.
 And you’ll have your banker set up automatic payments once a month on the due date from that checking account to the loan.
 So let’s say you have a $1000 loan for 12 months, and your payment is going to be $85 a month for 12 months.